 Now search for “Essential Carbohydrates” using the quotation marks.
 Find anything?
 Nope.
 Just a few articles from misguided souls who believe everything they read on the internet without thinking through the biology of the body.
 There is no such thing as an “essential” carbohydrate.
 We can live just fine on a totally carbohydrate free diet, because we get our glucose from the proteins we eat.
 We don’t even need sugar (which is a processed ingredient).
 Yet the food pyramid and all the US recommendations say we “need” a lot of servings of high carbohydrate foods that total 200 grams or more of unnecessary food that is absolutely useless to our bodies.

-OK, so now that we have all that out of the way, and you already mad at what you have just read, here is the answer to your original question of “How many calories should I eat to lose to weight?”
+OK, so now that we have all that out of the way, and you already mad at what you have just read, here is the answer to your original question.

 Simply eat enough food to satisfy your protein and fat requirements, with a bit of fiber thrown and you will lose weight automatically.
 Reasonable portions will fill you up with the proper number of calories your own body needs (which should always be more than 1500 per day), and you won’t be craving sweets and “bad” foods that you should not be eating.
 In fact, you will find that you will have to force yourself to eat your next meal because you just won’t be hungry.
 Make sure to eat 5-6 small meals with protein in every one, even if it is just a single egg and a tiny apple, and watch yourself melt magically.